Stochastic Control of Tidal Dynamics Equation with Levy Noise: Introduction

-The operators $A$ and $B$ are defined in Sections \ref{model} and \ref{setting}. $(W(t)_{t\geq 0})$ is an $\Ll(\mathcal{O})$-valued Wiener process with trace class covariance. $\n=N(dt,dz)-\la dt$ is a compensated Poisson random measure, where $N(dt,dz)$ denotes the Poisson counting measure associated to the point process $p(t)$ on $Z$, a measurable space, and $\la$is a $\sigma$-finite measure on $(Z,\mathcal{B}(Z))$. \paragraph*{}The following theorem states the main result of Section \ref{estimate}.
+The following theorem states the main result of Section \ref{estimate}.
 The functional spaces appearing in the statement of the theorem have been defined in Section \ref{setting}. \begin{theorem} Let us consider the above stochastic tide model with $f,u_0$ and $\z_0$ such that